Updated: May 21, 2021

-Read beyond their sentiments and learn from it.
+Read beyond their sentiments and learn from them.
 There’s still time for you to avoid their mistakes.

-1. I regret buying all these stuff that are now useless.
+1. I regret buying all this stuff that is now useless.

 “Whenever we get a significant amount of money, my husband and I would spend it on something unnecessary.